 - Place Beyond Time: A few of them connected by the Rift.
 Once the time traveling begins, the party uses Chronos' Space as their base of operations, where the mysterious girl named Chronos lives, trapped in crystal.
 The Eidolon World, Eidola, is also one of these.

 - Progressively Prettier: Parai's Mom Bomb signet looks like a regular Mom Bomb, its second form just a palette swap.
 The final form however turns her into Lady Bomb and into a human.

 - Recurring Boss: Many of them.
 In particular, the Four Fiends are fought a dozen times each across every time period.

 - Recurring Character: Only one character is encountered in every time period, from ancient Mysidia to the Bad Future: Sorgue/Deathlord/Dr. Black/Sorgue again, in all different roles ranging from villain, to Anti-Villain, Anti-Hero, and then to a true heroic figure.
 His immortality gave him lots of time to think over his previous actions.

 - Sixth Ranger: Deathlord, who joins the party in the Eureka arc.

 - Team Pet: Mootie.

-- Time-Limit Boss: Odin is fought as a Bonus Boss in a subquest and he has to be brought down within 12 turns or he ends the fight with the Zantetsuken.
+- Time-Limit Boss: Odin is fought in a subquest and he has to be brought down within 12 turns or he ends the fight with the Zantetsuken.

 - Wolfpack Boss: A subquest in Chapter 6-1 has you able to fight against all four of the Ajima Holy Beasts at once.
 During the Interlude, you have a subquest to face all the Eidolons save Odin at once.